-HomeMobileAndroidFix Google Play Protect Blocks and Flags Samsung Wallet (Samsung Pay) as...
+HomeFixesFix Google Play Protect Blocks, Flags Samsung Wallet (Pay) App as Harmful

-Fix Google Play Protect Blocks and Flags Samsung Wallet (Samsung Pay) as Harmful
+Fix Google Play Protect Blocks, Flags Samsung Wallet (Pay) App as Harmful

 Author